ksedgwic/privdm/README.md

   privdm \
     --from sample.key \
     --to <RECIPIENT_NPROFILE> \
+    --cc <SENDERS_RELAY_URL>
 ```

 Notes:
 - Add `--verbose` to see more info.
-- Use `--dry-run` to find the recipients preferred DM relays but not send the message.
+- Use `--dry-run` to find the preferred DM relays but not send the message.
-- The `--via` option may be specified multiple times.
+- The `--via` option specifies recipient relays and may be specified multiple times.
+- The `--cc` option specifies sender relays and may be specified multiple times.

 ### Prerequisites